RapidiaTechInc/Marlin/README.md

 This command can be used to try checking for a connected USB device if Marlin previously failed to detect it on init.

+### R741

+Reset Mileage Data.

+This resets the ongoing count of the number of E steps taken.

+### R742

+Save Mileage Data.

+While the mileage data is saved to EEPROM roughly every minute or two, this command causes the mileage to be saved immediately.
+It's recommended to use this command after a print completes, when pausing a print, before any action which is unusually likely to be interrupted by a complete power-down of the printer, and perhaps at the end of every layer.

+### R743 I(:seconds)

+Set Mileage save interval.

+The mileage data saves to EEPROM every minute or two by default.
+This sets the maximum save interval in seconds.

+(Note that the EEPROM will not be redundantly overwritten if the mileage data has not changed, i.e. if no extrusion has occurred.
+There are a limited number of EEPROM writes available.)

 ### R745